Become a Scholar

 How do I qualify?
 Scholar qualifications include training in one of the humanities disciplines, possessing an M.A. or Ph.D., and/or a career and personal history that show commitment to the humanities.

 What does an SDHC scholar do?
 Scholars travel throughout the state to present Speakers' Bureau programs and/or host reading discussions.
-Scholars can lead book discussions about the One Book South Dakota or choose a book from the lending library with our Reading Group Toolkits.
+Scholars can lead book discussions about the One Book South Dakota or choose a book from the lending library with Book Club to Go.
 In 2018, our scholars will explore the initiative of Democracy and the Informed Citizen, commemorate the anniversary of women's suffrage in South Dakota, and lead book discussions throughout the state.

 Which topics do scholars cover?
 Speakers' Bureau scholars present programs on a variety of humanities topics which are suitable for audiences of all ages and backgrounds.